ipfs-shipyard/space/docs/myceli-basic-setup.md

     $ cargo run

-This command assumes that the local computer has a radio service running which is downlinking to the address `127.0.0.1:8080`, as specified in the local environment setup guide.
+This command assumes that the local computer has a radio service running which is downlinking to the address `127.0.0.1:8001`, as specified in the local environment setup guide.

 A log message should appear indicating that `myceli` is up and listening:

-    $ INFO myceli::listener: Listening for messages on 127.0.0.1:8080
+    $ INFO myceli::listener: Listening for messages on 127.0.0.1:8001

 ## Configuring Myceli

 `myceli` has a few configuration options which ship with default values, or can be tuned to fit system requirements.

 Current configuration values and defaults are:
 - `listen_address` - The network address `myceli` will listen on for incoming messages.
-Defaults to `127.0.0.1:8080`.
+Defaults to `127.0.0.1:8001`.
 - `retry_timeout_duration` - Timeout before `myceli` will retry a dag transfer, measured in milliseconds.
 The default value is 120_00 or two minutes.
 - `storage_path` - Directory path for `myceli` to use for storage.
 If this directory does not exist it will be created.
 Defaults to `storage/` in the process working directory.
+- `mtu` - The MTU (in bytes) used to chunk up messages into UDP packets.
+This defaults to `512`.
+- `window_size` - DAG transfers are broken up into windows of blocks.
+This value controls the number of blocks in a window.
+This defaults to `5` blocks in a window.
+- `block_size` - The size (in bytes) of blocks that a file should be broken up into when importing.
+This defaults to 3kB or 3072.
+- `chunk_transmit_throttle` - If set, this will cause the UDP transport to throttle or delay by the specified number of milliseconds between chunk transmissions.
+Defaults to none.
+- `radio_address` - The network address of the radio that myceli should respond to by default, if not set then myceli will respond to the sending address (or address set in relevant request).

 These configuration values can be set via a TOML config file which is passed as an argument when running `myceli`.